omeka/omeka-s-enduser/docs/content/item-sets.md

 - Edit selected: edit only the item sets that are selected on the page
 - Edit all: edit all the item sets returned by a search (default is all item sets)
 - Delete selected: delete only the item sets that are selected on the page
-- Delete all: delete all the item sets returned by a search (default is all item sets)
+- Delete all: delete all the item sets returned by a search (default is all item sets).

 Choose one of these options and then click *Go*.